mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/administering-clusters/sshcluster/index.md

     dcos node ssh --master-proxy --leader
     ```

     The default user is dependent upon your OS.
-If you are using CentOS, enter:
+If you are using CentOS&reg;, enter:

     ```bash
     dcos node ssh --master-proxy --leader --user=centos